BerkeleyBlockchain/stablesims/docs/keepers.md

 ### VaultKeeper

-Class representation of a keeper who opens vaults. `open_max_vaults` will open the maximum possible number of vaults for each ilk.
+Class representation of a keeper that owns vaults. `open_max_vaults` will open the maximum possible number of vaults for each ilk.

 ### NaiveVaultKeeper